jrzvnn/docker-ecr-actions/README.md

-# Docker Image Push to Amazon ECR with GitHub Actions
+# Docker hub to ECR with GitHub Actions

 Automate Docker image pushes from Docker Hub to Amazon Elastic Container Registry (ECR) using GitHub Actions.